Variance of dust temperature and spectral index in Planck polarization data using spin-moment expansion: Summary and conclusions

-Following \cite{Ritacco2023}, we validate our model using \Planck\ \srolltwo\ data \citep{Delouis2019} with a $\fsky=97.3\%$ mask hiding the inner Galactic plane.
-To characterize the fluctuations of dust polarization properties, covariances of residual maps are computed at the map level, and debiased from contamination by CMB, noise and systematics using 200 end-to-end simulations.
-We find that polarized intensity residual maps are strongly correlated across frequencies, while polarization angle residual maps are weakly correlated for the (217,143) and (217,100)\GHz\ couples and uncorrelated for the (143,100) \GHz\ couple.
-This departure from our prediction of a perfect correlation between residual maps is discussed in the frame of dust physics and data analysis.
-The fluctuations of the polarized SED are found to be dominated by fluctuations of the dust temperature ($\sigma_T \sim 2.7\,K$ assuming a mean temperature $\mT=20\,K$ for aligned grains), excluding any significant contribution from fluctuations in the dust polarization spectral index $\beta$.
-For our analysis dominated by the Galactic plane, the fluctuation of the dust emissivity observed in the polarization SED at all frequencies is strongly correlated with the one traced by \COMMANDER\ PR2 maps characterizing the dust SED in total intensity \citep{Planck_2015_X}, implying that emission by aligned grains by far exceeds emission by non-aligned grains in the submillimeter.
-These results based on $\srolltwo$ maps are compatible with the ones obtained with the last official \Planck\ release PR4 following the same methodology, with the notable exception that the spectral dependence of covariances computed with PR4 data are not compatible with a dust model assuming pure fluctuations either in $T$ or in $\beta$.
+Following \cite{Ritacco2023}, we validated our model using \Planck\ \srolltwo\ data \citep{Delouis2019}, with a $\fsky=97.3\%$ mask excluding the inner Galactic plane.
+To characterize fluctuations in dust polarization properties, covariances of residual maps were computed at the map level, and debiased from contamination by the CMB, noise, and systematics using 200 end-to-end simulations.
+We find that polarized-intensity residual maps are strongly correlated across frequencies, while polarization angle residual maps are weakly correlated for the (217,143) and (217,100)\GHz\ pairs and uncorrelated for the (143,100) \GHz\ pair.
+This departure from the predicted perfect correlation between residual maps is discussed in the context of dust physics and data analysis.
+Polarized SED fluctuations are dominated by variations in the dust temperature ($\sigma_T \sim 2.7\,K$, assuming a mean temperature $\mT=20\,K$ for aligned grains), excluding any significant contribution from fluctuations in the dust polarization spectral index, $\beta$.
+In our analysis, dominated by the Galactic plane, fluctuations in the dust emissivity observed in the polarization SED at all frequencies are strongly correlated with those traced by \COMMANDER\ PR2 maps characterizing the dust SED in total intensity \citep{Planck_2015_X}, implying that emission from aligned grains greatly exceeds emission by non-aligned grains in the submillimeter.
+These results, based on $\srolltwo$ maps, are compatible with those obtained using the latest official \Planck\ release, PR4, following the same methodology, with the notable exception that the spectral dependence of the covariances computed with PR4 data is not compatible with a dust model assuming pure fluctuations in either $T$ or $\beta$.